 This destination can be accessed by taking the R train to the 86th Street Station.
 Here, you'll have to take the S53 bus to Sand Lane and Hyland Boulevard, then transfer to the S52 Bus to Father Capodanno Boulevard and Sand Lane, where the beach boardwalk starts.
 It takes about an hour and a half to get to the beach from Manhattan.

 Another great beach is located in Wolfe's Pond Park, which offers visitors the chance to explore the nearby wildlife preserve and open space of the park as well as the beach.
 You can take the S78 to Tottenville at Cornelia and Highland Boulevard or the Staten Island Transit subway to Huguenot Avenue to get here.

-A lot of New York City visitors don't realize that the Bronx in the north part of the city has its own beaches, too, and the best among them is Orchard Beach, which also features a lovely promenade along the waterfront.
+A lot of New York City visitors don't realize that the Bronx in the north part of the city has its own beaches.
+The best among them is Orchard Beach that features a lovely promenade along the waterfront.

 Located in Pelham Bay Park in the Bronx—which is accessible by subway by taking the 6 train to its northernmost stop—you can access this public area by taking the Bx12 and Bx5 buses during the summer or the Bx29 to the City Island Circle in the winter.

 One of the most famous New York-area beaches, Jones Beach has six miles of sandy beaches and a boardwalk.
 Just about all the beach amenities you'd want are available including lockers, chairs, a swimming pool, mini-golf, and shuffleboard areas.
 Additionally, the Jones Beach amphitheater hosts concerts throughout the summer.